nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/DUO_DEV_TOOLS_INTRO.md

 In your terminal, make sure you are in the `dynamite-duo` directory.

-Open the directory in Visual Studio code with the following command.
+Open the directory in Visual Studio Code with the following command.
 A single dot `.` in a shell environment mean _"current directory"_.

 ```sh
 code .